28 best Aliyah & Israel relocation tips. Everything your need to know before moving to Israel.

 Start downsizing at least six months before and stick to the ‘one-year’ rule – if you haven’t used it in the last year, you aren’t likely to use it this year.
 If you are packing boxes yourself, pack creatively and use linens and clothes to wrap and protect fragile items.

 Before you buy a home, get your plumber and a licensed electrician to do an inspection of the water and electrical lines.
 The cost of this consultation can save you thousands in a bad-buy, or can give you important leverage in negotiating the selling price.

-Recycling is done after refuse removal - no 3 bins here (glass/cans, paper & food).
-Plastic water and soft-drink bottles are thrown in huge metal cages near the municipal garbage cans.
+Recycling is mostly done after refuse removal in Israel although plastic water and soft-drink bottles are thrown into huge metal cages near the municipal garbage cans.
 They are then collected for recycling.
-Glass drinking bottles are returned to the supermarket for a small refund.
-Most municipalities have depots for disposing of other materials; paper, electrical, batteries etc. Check with your local school.
-They may have some collection facilities.
+Glass drinking bottles are returned to the supermarket for a small refund (currently 30 agorot).
+Most municipalities have depots for disposing of other materials; electrical, batteries, paper, etc. Check with your local school.
+They may have collection facilities.

 Renting an apartment in Israel: You will probably be asked to put down a deposit generally equivalent to one months rent.
 Some landlords may even ask for more.
 You may be asked to provide a security deposit for the value of the contents of a furnished apartment.
-Years ago it was common practice to give your landlord 12 post-dated checks.
+Years ago it was common practice to give your landlord 12 post-dated checks to cover the year’s rent.
 When the shekel was weaker it was common for rent to be quoted in dollars and paid in shekels on the date of the transaction.
-Don't let you landlord talk you into this.
+Don’t let you landlord talk you into this.
 It is now against the law.